How to Grow Corn at Home: Easy Step-by-Step Guide for Beginners

 Use disease-resistant hybrids to protect your crop without extra effort.
 Keep an eye out for early signs of problems, such as wilting leaves or damaged silks.
 Remove infected plants immediately to stop the spread.

-Apply mulch around the base of plants to suppress weeds, which can host pests, too.
+Apply mulch around the base of plants to suppress weeds, which can also harbor pests.

 Special Growing Situations

-You can grow corn even in tight spaces or containers, making it perfect for small gardens—keep reading to learn how!
+You can grow corn even in tight spaces or containers, making it perfect for small gardens.

 Growing corn in small spaces or containers